St Tudy: Parish church

 Trevenning Cross is at a road junction about one and a half miles northeast of the churchtown.
 It was found in the hedge close to its present position by J. R. Collins of Bodmin.

 The bell-ringers of the village are celebrated in the song The Ringers of Egloshayle (Roud 1163).

-A soldier returning from to St Tudy from World War I is reported to have planted a conker collected from Flanders near the church.
+A soldier returning to St Tudy from World War I is reported to have planted a conker collected from Flanders near the church.

 Notable people

-Notable people from St Tudy include: William Bligh, naval officer; Eddie George, former governor of the Bank of England; Oscar Kempthorne, statistician and geneticist at Iowa State University; Richard Lower, early experimenter in blood transfusion; Humphrey Nicholls, MP for Bodmin; and Vice Admiral Sir Louis Le Bailly who led a campaign for the local pub to be renamed after William Bligh.
-Major-General Eric Harrison served in both world wars; he was a rugby player, Olympic athlete, and later a painter; in retirement he lived at Tremeer.
+Notable people from St Tudy include: William Bligh (1754–1817), naval officer; Eddie George (1938–2009), former governor of the Bank of England; Oscar Kempthorne (1919–2000), statistician and geneticist at Iowa State University; Richard Lower (c.1631–1691), an early experimenter in blood transfusion; Humphrey Nicholls (1577–1643); MP for Bodmin; and Vice Admiral Sir Louis Le Bailly (1915–2010), who led a campaign for the local pub to be renamed after William Bligh.
+Major-General Eric Harrison (1893–1987), served in both world wars; he was a rugby player, Olympic athlete, and later a painter; in retirement he lived at Tremeer.

-Edward Byllynge was a colonial administrator and governor of West New Jersey from 1680 to 1687, until his death in England.
+Edward Byllynge (died 1687) was a colonial administrator and governor of West New Jersey from 1680, until his death in England.
 Byllynge owned a large section of land in New Jersey with the Quakers.
 He was born at Hengar.